2011 Stanley Cup playoffs: (2) Philadelphia Flyers vs. (7) Buffalo Sabres

 The Philadelphia Flyers entered the playoffs as the second seed in the Eastern Conference after winning the Atlantic Division with 106 points, winning the tiebreaker over the Pittsburgh Penguins on regulation + overtime wins (44 to 39).
 The Buffalo Sabres earned the seventh seed with 96 points, losing the tiebreaker to Montreal in regulation + overtime wins (41 to 38).
 This was the ninth playoff meeting between these two teams; Philadelphia had won five of the eight previous playoff series.
 They last met in the 2006 Eastern Conference quarterfinals, which ended with Buffalo defeating Philadelphia in six games.

 The series started out with a 1–0 shutout victory for Buffalo Sabres goaltender Ryan Miller in game one, while Philadelphia came back to win games two and three.
 Miller got another 1–0 shutout victory in game four to tie the series at 2–2.
 In game five, Buffalo was up 3–0 at the end of the first period, but Philadelphia scored three goals to send the game to overtime.
 However, Tyler Ennis of Buffalo would score the overtime winner.
 In game six, Buffalo looked in good position to win after being up 3–1 after the first period, but Philadelphia rallied back, winning the game 5–4 on Ville Leino's overtime winner.
 In game seven, Philadelphia went up 4–0 about two minutes into the third period on a goal by Leino.
 Philadelphia ended up winning the game by a score of 5–2, winning the series four games to three.
-This was the last time the Sabres appeared in the playoffs.
+This was the last time the Sabres appeared in the playoffs until 2026.